icipe-official/vectoratlas-software-code/docs/SMG/11-tileserver-scripts.md

 ## Order

-First run installTools.sh to download and install the packages required for getMapData.sh.
-In the TileServer folder:
+Again, using the bash terminal in the TileServer folder, first run installTools.sh to download and install the packages required for getMapData.sh:

 ```
-./installTools.sh
+sudo ./installTools.sh
 ```

 followed by: